srmnikhil/modern-todo/README.md

 🎯 Use Cases

 - Personal daily task tracking
-- You can also restore the data after tab close
+- You can also restore the data after tab close because i am storing it at client side
 - Simple productivity tool
 - Beginner-friendly React project
 - Portfolio project